Chapter 1: Biological Molecules and Enzymes

 Hormones: insulin

-Intercellular and intracellular transport and storage: hemoglobin and myoglobin
+Intercellular and intracellular transport and storage: hemoglobin

 Osmotic regulators: albumin